Skip to main content

 • The federal Health Resources and Services Administration (HRSA) established 20 National Performance Measures (NPMs) across five population health domains for the Title V MCH Services Block Grant program.
 States can select the best combination of NPMs, including universal measures, and state-identified State Performance Measures (SPMs) to address each priority need based on the findings of the five-year needs assessment.
 States must select a minimum of one NPM in each population domain.

-Michigan's current performance measures are identified in the table below.
+Michigan's current performance measures are listed in the table below.

 Priority Area